wincax88/socorro-collector/README.rst

       haven't figured out a good way of specifying which environment to use which affects containers and configuration and other things.
 Maybe multiple compose files?

+   When you're done with the process, hit CTRL-C to gracefully kill the docker container.

 5. Run tests: